Fudan-HQLab/AiDTA/README.md

 This file contains the logic for collecting self-play data to train the policy-value network.

+### `train.py`
+This script implements a training pipeline for a policy-value network.

 ### `config.py`
 Contains configuration settings for the project.

-### `mcts.py`
-This file implements the Monte Carlo Tree Search (MCTS) algorithm used for decision-making.

-### `game.py`
-This file provides the core logic for sequence manipulation, state representation, and game evaluation.

 ## How to Use